Carthage (municipality): History

-Roman Carthage was destroyed following the Muslim invasion of 698, and it remained under the control of the Arabs and later Ottoman rule for more than a thousand years (being replaced in the function of regional capital by the Medina of Tunis), until the establishment of the French protectorate of Tunisia in 1881.
+Roman Carthage was destroyed following the Muslim invasion of 698, and it remained under the control of the Arabs and later under Ottoman rule for more than a thousand years (being replaced in the function of regional capital by the Medina of Tunis), until the establishment of the French protectorate of Tunisia in 1881.

 The cathedral of St. Louis of Carthage was built on Byrsa hill in 1884.

 In 1885, Pope Leo XIII acknowledged the revived Archdiocese of Carthage as the primatial see of Africa and Charles Lavigerie as primate.
 European-style villas were built along the beach beginning in 1906; one such villa was chosen by Habib Bourguiba as the presidential palace in 1960.

 The municipality was created by a decree of the Bey of Tunis on 15 June 1919, during the rule of Naceur Bey.